base-angewandte/base-angewandte-docs/docs/source/local_dev_setup.md

      to the group `docker`, e.g. with `sudo usermod -a -G docker myusername`.
 Start a new terminal session afterward, so that the group info is updated in the environment.
 5. Set up git
-   - Before committing, make sure to check/update your git configuration.
-You should at least update your user name and email to what you would like to show up in the published commits.
-Also our default branch is `main`, which might not be the case with older git versions.
-Here is how to check and update them:
+   - Before committing, make sure to check/update your git configuration:
+     - You should at least update your **user name** and **email** to what you would like to show up in the published commits.
+     - Our **default branch is `main`**, which might not be the case with older git versions.
+     - We follow the **`git-flow` branching model**.
+Check the [Git section of the dev guide](./dev_guide.md#git) for more details and a recommended git extension.
+     - **Merge commits** are **mandatory** when finishing a branch, **even if a fast-forward merge is possible, and even if there is only one commit in the branch**, so you might want to change the default behavior of `git merge` to always make a merge commit.

+     Here is how to check and update the corresponding settings:
      ```bash
      # check your git config
      git config --global user.name
      git config --global user.email
      git config --global init.defaultBranch
+     git config --global merge.ff
      # update the settings
      git config --global user.name "Ms. Robot"
      git config --global user.email "ro@example.org"
      git config --global init.defaultBranch "main"
+     git config --global merge.ff "false"
+     # set settings for the git-flow extension
+     git config --global gitflow.feature.finish.no-ff "yes"
+     git config --global gitflow.bugfix.finish.no-ff "yes"
      ```
      Alternatively you can also directly edit the _.gitconfig_ file in your home directory (e.g. with `editor ~/.gitconfig`).
 Here is a template including some handy shortcuts for git: